privacysandbox/protected-auction-services-docs/bidding_auction_services_aws_guide.md

 ##### Option 2: grpcurl
 Use [grpcurl][47] to send a gRPC request to the load balancer address you configured in the Terraform.
 Requests must be addressed to port 443 so that the load balancer can terminate the TLS connection.
 When testing locally running services, plaintext must be used because there is no TLS connection termination support.

+**Note:** if providing a `sample_request.json`, keep in mind that the `SelectAdRequest` will still require a protected_audience_ciphertext (see `secure_invoke` in Option 1 for instructions on how to generate a ciphertext payload).
+Additionally, grpcurl will not be able to decrypt the `AuctionResult` ciphertext.

 *Local service: list grpc endpoints*
 ```